 If you are resident in Ireland but not an Irish citizen, you also have the right to vote in some of the elections.

 A new Electoral Register is compiled each year and is published on 1 November.
-Resident Irish citizens are entitled to vote at all elections and they are identified by the letter 'P' after their names on the Register.
+Resident Irish citizens are entitled to vote at all elections.
 Resident British citizens can vote in local, European and Dáil elections and are identified by the letter 'D' in their details in the Register.
 Resident EU citizens can only vote in local and European elections and are identified by the letter 'E'.
 Those identified by the letter 'L' (non-EU citizens) can only vote at local elections.

 A draft register is compiled on 1 November each year.
 You have until 25 November to make a correction or have your name included.
 You must fill in form RFA1 for the draft Register.You may be asked for documents such as a birth certificate or a certificate of naturalisation in order to prove your eligibility to vote.
 If you are applying because you have moved to a new address, you should include this information and your former address so that you can be removed from the register for that area.
 The amended register is then published in February.

 If you are qualified to vote but have missed the deadline to include your name on the register, you can apply to be included in a Supplement to the Register on form RFA2.
 This will allow you to vote at any election or referendum held during the year.
 You can apply for inclusion on the Supplemental Register at least 15 days before polling day (Sundays, public holidays and Good Friday are not counted as days for this purpose).